AnnexMedAnnexMedAnnexMed

 Third Molar Extraction Billing

-D7210-D7250 CDT coding by impaction level with medical crossover eligibility assessment, surgical difficulty documentation, and anesthesia coordination billing.
+D7210-D7250 CDT coding by impaction level with medical crossover eligibility assessment, surgical difficulty documentation, anesthesia coordination billing, and pre-authorization validation workflow standardized compliance system.

-D7950-D7955 and CPT bone grafting billing with material-specific coding, medical necessity documentation, and sinus augmentation pre-authorization management.
+D7950-D7955 and CPT bone grafting billing with material-specific coding, medical necessity documentation, sinus augmentation pre-authorization management, and payer-specific approval tracking workflow.

 TMJ Surgical Billing

-CDT and CPT billing for TMJ arthroscopy, arthroplasty, and total joint replacement with medical insurance as primary payer and functional impairment documentation.
+CDT and CPT billing for TMJ arthroscopy, arthroplasty, and total joint replacement with medical insurance as primary payer, functional impairment documentation, and pre-authorization workflow management.

 Prior Authorization Management

-Medical insurance pre-authorization for orthognathic surgery, complex OMS procedures, and hospital-based cases — including peer-to-peer escalation for coverage disputes.
+Medical insurance pre-authorization for orthognathic surgery, complex OMS procedures, and hospital-based cases including peer-to-peer escalation for coverage disputes and appeal resolution tracking system.

 Denial Management and Appeals

-Medical necessity appeals, dual billing COB disputes, anesthesia time documentation challenges, hospital facility fee conflicts, and crossover eligibility challenges.
+Medical necessity appeals, dual billing COB disputes, anesthesia time documentation challenges, hospital facility fee conflicts, crossover eligibility challenges, and payer resolution workflows optimization process.

 Medical and Dental Credentialing

-Dual credentialing management — enrolling OMS providers with both dental payer panels and medical payer panels (CAQH) simultaneously and maintaining enrollment lifecycle to prevent billing gaps
+Dual credentialing management enrolling OMS providers with both dental payer panels and medical payer panels (CAQH) simultaneously and maintaining enrollment lifecycle to prevent billing gaps and delays.

-Workplace injury and accident-related OMS billing with correct payer priority determination, claim form management, and lien documentation for liability cases.
+Workplace injury and accident-related OMS billing with correct payer priority determination, claim form management, lien documentation for liability cases, structured settlement coordination workflow oversight.

 Accounts Receivable Management

-OMS-specific A/R aging analysis with dual-payer tracking, patient balance reconciliation across higher-complexity case types, and payer follow-up before timely filing deadlines.
+OMS-specific A/R aging analysis with dual-payer tracking, patient balance reconciliation across higher-complexity case types, payer follow-up before timely filing deadlines, collection workflow optimization system.

 Technology platform